skvadrik/re2c/src/examples/example_06.rst

 This example is about encoding support in re2c.
 It's a partial decoder from Grade-1 (uncontracted) Unicode English Braille to plain English.
-The input may be encoded in UTF-8, UTF-16, UTF-32 or UCS-2:
+The input may be encoded in UTF-8, UTF-16, UTF-32, or UCS-2:
 all of these encodings are capable of representing Braille patterns (code points ``[0x2800 - 0x28ff]``).
-We use ``-r`` option to reuse the same block of re2c rules with different encodings.
+We use the ``-r`` option to reuse the same block of re2c rules with different encodings.

 So.
 The hardest part is to get some input.
 Here is a message out of the void: